 There are only two basic categories where fabrics fall under; knits or wovens.
 Getting to know these categories will help any clothing line manufacturer understand how they impact sewing and fitting concerns.
 This simple article aims to give you all the info you need about these fabric types and solve pattern difficulties.
+You should know the difference when you are in the product development process for your clothes.

 Tests to Identify if a Fabric is Knit or Woven